rubyworks/tapout/TAP-YJ.md

     ---
     type: case
     subtype: feature
-    description: Multiplication
+    label: Multiplication
     level: 0

 The case document MAY provide a `class` which is a label for the typ of test case.
 For example, a test framwework that uses Gherkin nomenclature would classify a test case as a "feature".

-The case document SHOULD provide a `description` that is a free-form string describing the nature of the test case.
+The case document SHOULD provide a `label` that is a free-form string describing the nature of the test case.

 The `level` field is used to notate sub-case heiararchies.
 By default the